 Most people think that they understand, to some extent, how to spill the beans means to let secret information slip.
 We can imagine that if beans were in some container, say a sack, and we spilled them out onto a table, we have revealed what was in the sack.
 So we partially understand it, so we think.
 But why beans?
 Why would beans be secret?

 One possible origin of the spilling the beans idiom is that it originated as part of a game that was played at rural fairs in America.
 In this game, contestants would guess the number of beans in a jar.
-You probably know of similar games, where as a child, you guessed how many of an object a big jar held, possibly pieces of candy.
+You probably know of similar games, where, as a child, you guessed how many of an object a big jar held, possibly pieces of candy.
 After all the bets were placed and the guesses made, the beans would be spilled out of the jar to reveal how many beans there were.
 So, if you asked someone to spill the beans, you were asking them to reveal some sort of secret information.
-It is probably obvious that when this expression came about, it was used both literally, as during the game, and figuratively, and in the expression, but over time, the game ceased to be played, while the expression stayed, loosely use to refer to the revealing of any type of secret info.
+It is probably obvious that when this expression came about, it was used both literally, as during the game, and figuratively, and in the expression, but over time, the game ceased to be played, while the expression stayed, loosely used to refer to the revealing of any type of secret info.

 Even if the game is not the true origin of the idiom, it probably has a similar origin.
 For instance, another claimed origin is that it comes by way of the Ancient Greeks, who would vote at public elections by putting beans into a jar.
 There was a “YES” jar and a “NO” jar.
 When all the votes were in, the beans would be spilled out of the jar to reveal the number of yes beans and no beans.

-Still, we could ask whether "to spill" has had a long-term associated with divulgence of information.
+Still, we could ask whether “to spill” has had a long-term association with the divulgence of information.
 And this expression is convenient in that its components are idiomatically combined.
 The beans are information and to spill is to reveal or divulge.
 We may not be able to readily see how beans became information, but we can see that there are other expressions using the verb spill that have to do with revealing information.
 We might ask someone to spill it if we want them to tell the truth or reveal a secret.
-As well, to "spill your guts" means to tell the truth or give secret information.
+As well, to “spill your guts” means to tell the truth or give secret information.
 These expressions often have the further connotation of being a confession.
-Although the expression "spill the beans" did not appear in print until 1919, the word spill has been used to mean divulge since the 1500's.
+Although the expression “spill the beans” did not appear in print until 1919, the word spill has been used to mean divulge since the 1500s.